July 29 2022

 Jul

-The concept of franchise marketing has had businesses scratching their heads for the longest time.
-Nah!
-It isn’t because they are unaware of the best marketing channels for their businesses but a conception that franchise advertising is the hardest nut to crack!
+The concept of franchise advertising has had businesses scratching their heads for the longest time, not because they need to be made aware of the best marketing channels for their businesses but because of the myth that franchise marketing is the hardest nut to crack!

 Franchise marketing broadly refers to strategies undertaken to identify and attract customers and franchisees who might be interested in what you do.
-It helps target people who are not just intending to make a purchase but also those looking to be an investor in your franchise, therefore, needing a marketing plan that is consistent and easy to replicate.
+It helps target people who are not just intending to make a purchase but also those looking to be an investor in your franchise.

-Franchise-focused marketing is beneficial since franchisees willing to get on board don’t need to chalk out a separate marketing plan, instead following a proven idea that helps generate profits faster.
+With a central franchise-focused marketing, franchisees don’t need to chalk out a separate plan for marketing campaigns, instead following a proven idea that helps in faster brand awareness.

 A high-yielding way to cash in on digital signage at your franchise stores is introducing screens at various points of purchase like product shelves, PoS or checkout areas.
 Compelling content on your in-store displays stir users to run in for a purchase (even when they did not intend to).